 Where to stay while in London on a Budget

 Staying in London can be an expensive affair.
 But even if you can afford it, staying at a high-end hotel is not the way of the budget traveller.
 If you want to save your travel budget for your food and cheapest way to sightsee in London and spend the bare minimum for your accommodation, then the best option is to scour Airbnb for something suited to your taste.
-Get a $40 in travel credit when you sign up, using this link (Only for new Airbnb guests).
 We have also written an extensive guide on Where to stay in London.

 A word to the wise: know what you want.
 Be watchful of the things you can do without – removing them from your preferences can drastically cut down the cost.
 If you plan to eat outside most of the time, opt for renting a single room instead of an apartment.
 The further you stay from the main city, the cheaper it will be.
 Remember, you already have the Oyster card, which solves all your transportation problems, so that distance is no longer an obstacle.

 If you’re up for it, nothing beats seeing the city from the ground level.
 There are plenty of free walking tours available.
 ‘Sandemans’ provides tours free of cost, as does ‘Undiscovered London.’
 In both cases, the guides are not trained professionals, but rather locals who are, in most instances, students.
 You’ll appreciate the personal touch of being shown around by a local as you get to learn interesting tidbits and the less touristy places to go and foods to eat from the perspective of a local.